redox-os/ion/manual/src/variables/03-maps.md

 echo @hashmap
 ```

-## Iterate key/value paris in a loop
+## Iterate key/value pairs in a loop

 ```
 for key value in @hashmap